The Joshua Tree Tour: Support acts

 A number of opening acts were used for the tour.
 Lone Justice was still given emphasis in this role, as they had been on the Unforgettable Fire Tour, but it was not enough to give them a successful career.
-Other openers included The Pretenders, Big Audio Dynamite, UB40, Little Steven, BoDeans, Mason Ruffner, World Party, Stevie Ray Vaughan, Spear of Destiny, The Waterboys, Hurrah!, Los Lobos, Buckwheat Zydeco, The Pogues, The Alarm, The Silencers, Primus, and Lou Reed.
+Other openers included the Pretenders, Big Audio Dynamite, UB40, Little Steven, BoDeans, Mason Ruffner, World Party, Stevie Ray Vaughan, Spear of Destiny, the Waterboys, Hurrah!, Los Lobos, Buckwheat Zydeco, the Pogues, the Alarm, the Silencers, Primus, and Lou Reed.

-On 1 November in Indianapolis, U2 appeared as their own support act, disguised as "The Dalton Brothers", playing between sets by the BoDeans and Los Lobos.
+On 1 November in Indianapolis, U2 appeared as their own support act, disguised as "the Dalton Brothers", playing between sets by BoDeans and Los Lobos.
 They were dressed in Western outfits and wigs while Bono spoke with a twangy southern accent.
-Playing their own country-influenced song, "Lucille", and Hank Williams' "Lost Highway", only some of the audience in the front few rows recognised them.
+Playing their own country-influenced song, "Lucille", and Leon Payne's "Lost Highway", only some of the audience in the front few rows recognised them.
 "The Dalton Brothers" also appeared at concerts in Los Angeles and Hampton, Virginia.

 B.B.
 King was the opening act for both final shows of the tour on 19 and 20 December at Sun Devil Stadium in Tempe, Arizona, and in Fort Worth same year.

-Injuries

-During rehearsals on 1 April 1987, the day before the opening show in Tempe, Arizona, Bono fell onto a spotlight he was carrying during a rendition of "Bullet the Blue Sky", cutting open his chin.
-He was taken to a hospital and the wound was stitched up.
-Bono later said, "I was lost in the music and at the start of any tour you're just getting to know the physicality of the stage... and you're overestimating your own physicality.
-You think you're made of metal and you're not.
-Cuts and bruises, that's what I remember from The Joshua Tree."

-Bono sustained a second injury on 20 September 1987 during a concert at RFK Stadium in Washington, D.C. on the third leg of the tour.
-He fell off the rain-slicked stage and dislocated his arm.
-He completed the performance and had his arm popped back into place after its conclusion.
-His arm was in a sling for twelve shows between 22 September and 20 October, which is visible at some points during the 1988 film Rattle and Hum.

 Commercial performance

 On the first North American leg of the tour, the band grossed US$7,501,329 from 465,452 tickets sold across 29 shows.
 For the Las Vegas show, 1,063 tickets remained unsold, equating to a 99.77% sellout for the 1st American leg.
-The 79 North American shows on the tour sold 2,035,539 tickets and grossed US$35 million.
-In total, the tour grossed US$40 million and drew 3 million attendees.
+The 79 North American shows on the tour sold 2,035,539 tickets and grossed $35.1 million, making it the highest-grossing North American tour of the year.

+In total, the tour grossed US$56 million and sold 3.17 million tickets.